Do I need a business license as an independent contractor?

 Your need for insurance as an independent contractor depends on your profession and the laws in your state.
 You might also need certain types of insurance to qualify for contracts.

-Even when not required by law or contracts, many independent contractors still buy insurance for the financial protection it offers.
+Even when it's not required by laws or contracts, many independent contractors still buy business insurance for the financial protection it offers.
+Without it, you could end up facing hefty medical bills or legal costs after a work-related injury or accident.

 Professional liability / E&O / malpractice insurance